-ISB has kept its application essay questions the same this year with only slight adjustments: essay 1 is allowed to be 25% longer and there is no longer any optional essay space.
+ISB has created new essay questions this year and cut the length of essay 1 by 100 words.
 Note that ISB’s online application will not accept even one word over the limit of either of its essays.

 Here are ISB’s questions with my advice in blue:

 Applicants must decide what unique experiences and insight they have gained that will best contribute to the learning experience of their fellow students.
 In my experience, the most compelling essays will share anecdotes that illustrate your leadership and impact, not simply a list of roles that mirror the application form’s details about your responsibilities, initiatives, and achievements.
-This is your opportunity to explain the “why” (what motivates and drives you) and the “how” (what creativity and interpersonal skills do you apply to make an impact) and how these will benefit the learning experience of your classmates.
+This is your opportunity to explain the “why” (what motivated and drove you to these experiences) and the “how” (what creativity and interpersonal skills you applied to make an impact) and how these will benefit the learning experience of your classmates.

-MBA programs ask this question to make sure that your goals are reasonable: can their program prepare you for them and has your career so far positioned you to achieve them?
-If the answer to either of these questions is no, then they cannot accept you – you will simply be unhappy when you graduate – so speak with recent graduates about their recruiting experiences and take the initiative to speak with post-MBA professionals with 10 or more years of experience about longer-term career options.
+MBA programs ask about your goals to ensure that they are reasonable: can their program prepare you for them and has your career so far positioned you to achieve them?
+If the answer to either of these questions is no, then they cannot accept you – you will simply be unhappy when you graduate – so speak with recent graduates about their recruiting experiences and take the initiative to speak with post-MBA professionals with 10 or more years of experience to guide you in your longer-term career discussion.

-ISB eliminated its optional essay space this year.
+ISB does not offer an optional essay.
 However, applicants have space on the Education page of the application to explain any gaps during their education.